SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 > accessibility is about reaching a wider group of people by making design decisions and providing options that can help **remove the barriers that get in the way of the fun**.

-I think this is especially true for assist mode.
+This is especially true for assist mode.

 The web has similar concepts to assist mode in a generic sense: autofill, password managers, grammar and spelling checkers.
-Again, these are provided by the OS / Browser / AT.
-They can be enhanced or improved by site.
+The OS / Browser / AT provides these.
+The site can improve or enhance these.

 There are some site-specific things that could classify as assist mode features: the choice of default settings; a typeahead autocomplete; machine-learning-based suggestions.

-Site "tours" perhaps fall into this category too.
-The "big up front" versions are less useful, but the "just in time" versions could maybe be categorised as assist mode features.
+Site "tours" fall into this category too.
+The "big up front" versions are less useful, but the "just in time" versions could be categorised as assist mode features.

+I don't think that help text and error messaging in forms quite falls into the assist mode category.
+Assist mode in games mostly feels like invisible help, though.
+You choose a setting at the start, then you don't explicitly see it again.

 ## What do games do that the web doesn't?